The Gabriel Park Nature Patch is a beautiful ecologically diverse pollinator landscape.

 Special thanks to the neighborhood who came out in March to bring this pollinator garden to life with a wide variety of flowering native and ornamental plants.

-Help create this space!
+Help care for this space!

 The nature patch will have a shelter, modeled on this one seen at Sabin School, to host community gatherings.
 (Construction is delayed until next fiscal year)